iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Notability exports four formats: PDF, Note, Images (Jpeg or PNG) and RTF.
 PDF is the best way to share read-only notes out of any note-taking app.
 You can:

-- Choose the pages you want to export.
+- choose the pages you want to export

-- Keep the paper template on your notes.
+- keep the paper template

-- Attach audio recordings to your PDFs.
+- attach audio recordings

-- Password-protect your PDF.
+- password-protect your PDF

-- Add a margin around your PDF.
+- add a margin for extra space around your notes.

+Both apps don’t zip the images you export.
 Exporting out of Apple Notes is a bad idea.
-You have no control on the format you export out the app.
-You can’t keep the template of your paper template.
-Even though you can add different attachments to your notes, the app exports them as individual files.
+You have no control over the format you export out the app.
+You can’t keep the paper template of your notes.
+The app exports your attachments as individual files, it feels disjointed.
 Notes created in Apple Notes are best left in Apple Notes.

 Exporting Options | Notability | Apple Notes |